Physics: Chemical Principles, BA

 MATH 2410Calculus, Part IV1

-PHYS 1230Principles of Physics III: Thermal Physics and Waves1
+PHYS 1230Principles of Physics III: Vibrations and Waves, Special Relativity, and Thermal Physics1

 PHYS 1250Principles of Physics IV: Modern Physics1.5